anthony-aylward/mental-health/README.md

 # Graduate School and Mental Health

+_Thanks to Owen Chapman and Michelle Ragsac for their input & suggestions._

 There is a growing discussion of mental health in the academic community.
 Of particular concern is the mounting quantity of anectodal reports and empirical data that point to a crisis of mental health problems among graduate